arisculala/backend-coding-test/Readme.md

 7. For lint I setup local vscode ide to automatically do the lint fix of the code

+8. I have setup pre-push to do run all the test before allowing to push the commit changes to github.
+   This will ensure that all test cases must be working properly before committing the changes to github.

 ```

 ### Implement Pagination